lucasvegalv/lucasvegalv/README.md

 <h3 align="left">About me:</h3>

-- 🔭 I’m a **Software Engineering student** looking for my first tech job experience!
+- 🔭 I am a 20 year old guy from **Buenos Aires, Argentina** interested in all the opportunities that the intersection between **people, business and technology** offers us!

-- 🌱 I’m in love with the power of **data science** and **machine learning** and how they are gonna keep improvivng our lifes!
-For this, I'm starting to learn and practice about data with some technologies.
-(Python, SQL, Power BI)
+- 🌱 I’m in love with the power of **data** in order to make better decisions and develop better and more customer centric products!
+For this, I'm learning and practicing with some technologies like Python, SQL and Tableau.

 - ⚡ In my free time I like to learn about other areas like product management, startups, productivity, leadership, etc. so I can have a broad vision about tech products and teams :).
-I also like to cook and train :)
+I also like to train, listen to some music and, of course, relax and spend some time with friends :)

 <h3 align="left">Connect with me:</h3>
 <p align="left">